saquibahmad1234/syedsaquibahmad/_posts/2026-01-25-why-54-and-54f-are-they-are-needed.md

 <BR>

 ## Ownership Conditions (Critical Restrictions)
 On the date of transfer of the original asset, the assessee must not own more than one residential house, other than the new house.
+Further, the assessee must not purchase another residential house within 2 years after the date of transfer, or construct another residential house within 3 years after the date of transfer.

 ## Amount of exemption
 Exemption is linked to net consideration, not capital gains.